John French, 1st Earl of Ypres: Resignation

-French's friends in London reported that Asquith still wanted French to remain in office but Bonar Law was opposed; Wilson claimed that "cordial relations with the French" were Sir John's trump card and lobbied Carson in his favour.
-Walter Long reported that French's dismissal had never been openly discussed by the War Council, but Charles Callwell recorded that Asquith, Grey and Lloyd George were overheard by the waiters discussing it in a railway restaurant car.
-French himself believed that Kitchener's departure on a tour of the Mediterranean would save him.

-GHQ suggested that according to Haking's own report the reserves had been held up by "avoidable delay" and pointed out the futility of "pushing reserves through a narrow gap".
-Haig denied that there had been any "avoidable delay" and Haking now changed his mind and sent a new report (27 October) blaming the slowness of his troops' march on their inexperience.
-French's despatch was published (2 November) claiming that the reserves had been released at 9.30 am (the telephone log does show a call from GHQ at this time).
-Haig, who wrote to his wife that the despatch was "full of lies", demanded amendments and another interview between French and Haig ensued.
-Even though Charteris doubted that the quicker arrival of the reserves would have made much difference, the dispute revolved around the deployment and release of the reserves, rather than why Haig had demanded their release into a battle he thought already lost.
-Robertson told the King (27 October) that Haig should replace French.
-French's policies were attacked in the House of Lords (9 November) and again on 16 November when Lord St Davids complained of "the presence of ladies" at GHQ.
+GHQ suggested that according to Haking's own report the reserves had been held up by "avoidable delay".
+Haig denied that there had been any "avoidable delay" and Haking changed his mind and sent a new report blaming the slowness of his troops' march on their inexperience.
+French's despatch was published (2 November) claiming that the reserves had been released at 9.30 am.
+Haig demanded amendments and another interview between French and Haig ensued.
+Even though Charteris doubted that the quicker arrival of the reserves would have made much difference, the dispute revolved around the deployment and release of the reserves.
+French's policies were attacked in the House of Lords on 9 and 16 November when John Philipps, 1st Viscount St Davids complained of "the presence of ladies" at GHQ.